Get to grip with the important bits

 What if I do not have all the information required to apply for an Invoice Finance Pot?

-We only ask for information necessary to determine your Invoice Finance Pot.
-Without this, we may not be able to calculate your Invoice Finance Pot.
+If you cannot provide us with the information we need, we will not be able to calculate your Invoice Finance Pot.
 You can always save the application and come back to it later when you have all the necessary information.

 What if I do not know which countries I will be trading in over the next two years?